nimakam/nimakam-notes/stablecoin/system.md

 ## System basics

+This research proposal describes a **collateral-backed** **stablecoin** system implemented on a public blockchain, where the exclusive backing collateral is the **native blockchain asset token**, and where the system is **immutable** and uses a **decentralized oracle mechanism**.
+Our proof of concept is implemented on Ethereum using Solidity, uses ETH exclusively for collateralization, uses a peg to $USD as its reference currency.

-A collateral backed stablecoin system ensures the stable value of a digital token, through securing backing collateral of equal or higher value, and by balancing token supply and demand in the markets through adjusting monetary variables based on market pricing information.
-Variations of such a system, such as MakerDAO's DAI token, have already been implemented on public blockchain smart contracts.
-For our *Minimum Viable Product (MVP)* implemented on *Ethereum*, the *native blockchain asset token* is **Ether (ETH)** and the *reference currency* is the **US dollar ($USD)**.
+A collateral backed stablecoin system ensures the stable value of a digital token, through securing collateral of equal or higher value, and by balancing token supply and demand through as a response to market conditions, by adjusting monetary variables such as fees and interest rates.
+Variations of such a system (eg MakerDAO's DAI), are already offered on public blockchains, however our proposed system contains **no on-chain governance process** and **no tokens for governance or equity**.
+The proposal posits that eliminating these, in favor of an on-chain incentive system, **reduces centralization**, and **increases the capital efficiency** when compared to the alternatives.

-Unlike other similar systems however, the proposed system contains *no on-chain governance process* and *no equity or governance tokens*.
-The proposal posits that eliminating these, in favor of an on-chain incentive system, **reduces centralization**, and **increases the capital efficiency** relative to comparable solutions.
-We describe new concepts, inter-actors, system components and functionality at high level as well as in detail.
-A proof of concept implementation of this idea, written in Solidity on Ethereum, is also available.
+Below we describe new concepts, system actors, system components and functionality at high level as well as in detail.
+A proof of concept implementation of this idea, written in Solidity on Ethereum, is also made available.

-## System inter-actors
+## System actors

 - **Money users** - These are *regular consumers* that *use*, or *store* the pegged currency money in their blockchain-based *savings account*.
 The notable target groups that could most benefit from such an offering are *the un-banked* and those with limited access to a *stable Store of Value* (SoV) from countries with dysfunctional monetary policies.
 This could also be used by the *early adopter community* of a public blockchain.
 - **Loan takers** - Most commonly, existing *native token holders* who have decided to *take a loan* against their holdings.
 The main incentive for this group consists of being *long native token*, while being able to *deploy its value* in other profitable transactions.
 They may also initially be *motivated by the technology* itself, however this is not a long-term sustainable incentive.